C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 //usr/local/bin/crap "$0">"$0.c"&&tcc -run "$0.c";exit $?

-For convenience, we can also launch with the crapper
+For convenience, we can also launch with the crapper crap wrapper.
+Place in the

 top line of sources to make executable crap scripts.